shadowlamer/docker_repo_builder/README.md

 | maintainer_email       | Email to generate GPG key                         |
 | git_user, git_passwd   | Will be passed to scripts as ${BBUSER}, ${BBPASS} |

-Для облегчения сборки существует скрипт **config.sh**, который запрашивает значения параметров и на их основании генерирует скрипт **build.sh**, который затем нужно запустить.
-Введенные параметры сохраняются в файле **.settings**. Так же скрипт генерирует **.yml** файл для запуска контейнера с помощью docker-compose.
 To facilitate the build, there is a **config.sh** script that asks for parameters and then generates **build.sh** script, which you can run to build.
 Parameters are saved in the **.settings** file.
 It also generates **.yml** file to run the container using docker-compose.

 ##### Prepare to run

-0. Generate signed openssl certificates for nginx.
+1. Generate signed openssl certificates for nginx.
 Use Let’s Encrypt, for example.

-0. If you are going to use docker-compose, edit paths to certificates in ubuntu-packages.yml.
+2. If you are going to use docker-compose, edit paths to certificates in ubuntu-packages.yml.

 ##### Run repo